-- 1) ACHESS-C: you and your family partner will receive a smartphone, if you don't already have one, with contact information for standard AUD, SUD, and crisis support (e.g. AA, NA, Al-Anon).
-Your partner will receive the ACHESS-C app. - 2) PartnerCHESS-C: you and your family partner will receive a smartphone, if you don't already have one, with the PartnerCHESS-C app. - 3) Smartphone Control: you and your family partner will receive a smartphone, if you don't already have one, with contact information for standard AUD, SUD, and crisis support.
+- ACHESS-C: you and your family partner will receive a smartphone, if you don't already have one, but only you will receive the ACHESS-C app.
+Your partner will receive a smartphone with contact information for standard AUD, SUD, and crisis support (e.g. AA, NA, Al-Anon) - 2) PartnerCHESS-C: you and your family partner will receive a smartphone, if you don't already have one, with the FamCHESS-C app. - 3) Smartphone Control: you and your family partner will receive a smartphone, if you don't already have one, with contact information for standard AUD, SUD, and crisis support.